-All Right to Know requests will be handled through the Greater Johnstown School District's Right to Know Officer, Mr. Michael J. Vuckovich.
-The offices are located at 1091 Broad Street, Johnstown, PA 15906, 814-533-5670.
+All Right to Know requests will be handled through the Greater Johnstown School District located at 1091 Broad Street, Johnstown, PA 15906, 814-533-5670.

-You may drop off, mail or email requests to our administrative office at the above address.
+You may drop off or mail requests to our administrative office at the above address.

-Confidentiality of Student Records / Notification of Rights Under the Family Educational Rights and Privacy Act (FERPA) for Elementary and Secondary Schools
+Confidentiality of Student Records / Notification of Rights Under the Family Educational Rights and Privacy Act (FERPA) for Elementary and Secondary Schools or Pennsylvania's special education regulations) in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) and other applicable federal and state laws, policies and regulations.

-Confidentiality
+A. Confidentiality

-Each school district protects that confidentiality of personally identifiable information regarding its exceptional, thought to be exceptional, and protected handicapped students (if not protected the IDEA '97 or Pennsylvania's special education regulations) in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) and other applicable federal and state laws, policies and regulations.
+Each school district protects that confidentiality of personally identifiable information regarding its exceptional, thought to be exceptional, and protected handicapped students (if not protected the IDEA'97